cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 </HighlightBox>

-You can also open the [Keplr dashboard page](https://wallet.keplr.app/#/dashboard), which interfaces with the extension.
+The Keplr dashboard page interfaces with the extension.
 Note that the dashboard at this address is a web page loaded from a website and, as such, is **not** a trusted partner.
 It will never ask you for your mnemonic or your password.

 <HighlightBox type="tip">